ioccc-src/winner/author/README.md

 "affiliation" : "an affiliation group",
 ```

-- "email" value is the author's email address as a JSON encoded string, or `null` if not given
+- `"email"` value is the author's email address as a JSON encoded string, or `null` if not given
-- "url;" value is the author's home page URL as a JSON encoded string, or `null` if not given
+- `"url"` value is the author's home page URL as a JSON encoded string, or `null` if not given
-- "alt_url" value is the author's alternate URL as a JSON encoded string, or `null` if not given
+- `"alt_url"` value is the author's alternate or second URL as a JSON encoded string, or `null` if not given
-- "deprecated_twitter_handle" value is the author's twitter handle as a JSON encoded string, starting with "_@_", or `null` if not given
+- `"deprecated_twitter_handle"` value is the author's twitter handle as a JSON encoded string, starting with "_@_", or `null` if not given
-- "mastodon" value is the author's Mastodon handle in "_@user@server_" form as a JSON encoded string, or `null` if not given
+- `"mastodon"` value is the author's Mastodon handle in "_@user@server_" form as a JSON encoded string, or `null` if not given
-- "mastodon_url" value is the URL as a JSON encoded string of the author's Mastodon page, cor `null` if not given
+- `"mastodon_url"` value is the URL as a JSON encoded string of the author's Mastodon page, or `null` if not given
-- "github" value is the GitHub username as a JSON encoded string, starting with "_@_", or `null` if not given
+- `"github"` value is the author's GitHub username as a JSON encoded string, starting with "_@_", or `null` if not given
-- "affiliation" is the author's affiliation as a JSON encoded string, or `null` if not given
+- `"affiliation"` is the author's affiliation as a JSON encoded string, or `null` if not given

 If an author does not have one of the previous set of values, or wishes to not disclose it / keep it anonymous,
-then the JSON value of `null`.
+then the JSON value can be `null`.
 For example:

 ```json
 "email" : null,